Pulteney Grammar School: Notable alumni

-Controversy
+Controversies

 In 2009, heritage groups and members of the public criticised Pulteney's plan to demolish a two-storey bluestone mansion within the school's boundary.
 The building was not heritage listed, but it was one of the last remaining mansions on South Terrace and had been recommended for conservation under Adelaide's Townscape List.
 The school went ahead with demolition, citing a need to act quickly to take advantage of the national economic stimulus program after the 2008 financial crisis and that retaining the building was neither practical nor affordable.

 In August 2023, a petition was circulated by self-described "members of the Pulteney community" complaining about changes in the school's culture; the departure or reassignment of teachers, which had caused a deficit of experience and unreasonable expectations of remaining staff; a decline in university entrance scores and primary-level pupil assessments; and changes such as the merging of its middle school and the previously self-contained unit for year 11 and 12 students.
 The school's board promptly engaged an independent firm to conduct a review of its leadership, to be completed by mid-October.
 The school's principal, Cameron Bacholer, who was appointed in 2020, resigned on 10 October.

+Academic results

+In 2025, Pulteney Grammar School's graduating cohort achieved a median ATAR of 89.2, with 100% of students completing their SACE.